-CrossFit founder jokes about George Floyd as Reebok, gyms drop the brand
+CrossFit founder retires amid consumer demands for corporate action against racism

 Earlier Sunday, Glassman had linked to his “Floyd-19” tweet while implying in another post that coronavirus-related quarantines did more harm than good and contributed to episodes of violence during and after protests related to Floyd’s death.

 “Your failed model quarantined us and now you’re going to model a solution to racism?
 George Floyd’s brutal murder sparked riots nationally,” Glassman told the IHME.

-“Quarantine alone is ‘accompanied in every age and under all political regimes by an undercurrent of suspicion, distrust, and riots.’
-Thanks!”
+Rogue Fitness, the supplier of strength and conditioning equipment, said on Facebook that Glassman’s comments “are unacceptable under all conditions” and that “the future is dependent on the direction and leadership within CrossFit HQ.
+Rogue has been the equipment provider since 2010 and we believe it is part of our DNA.
+We hope there is a path forward.”

-Around the time Glassman sent that tweet, news broke that Reebok was disassociating with CrossFit.
-A spokesman for the sports-apparel company said he would not comment on the tweets but provided The Post with a statement saying, “Recently, we have been in discussions regarding a new agreement, however, in light of recent events, we have made the decision to end our partnership with CrossFit HQ.
+A spokesman for Reebok, Jason Silva, said the company would not comment on the tweets but provided The Post with a statement saying, “Recently, we have been in discussions regarding a new agreement, however, in light of recent events, we have made the decision to end our partnership with CrossFit HQ.

-“What doesn’t change is our commitment and dedication to CrossFitters and the passionate CrossFit community,” added Reebok, which issued a statement last week in which it said: “Without the black community, Reebok would not exist.
+“What doesn’t change is our commitment and dedication to CrossFitters and the passionate CrossFit community,” added Reebok, which issued a statement in May in which it said: “Without the black community, Reebok would not exist.
 We are not asking you to buy our shoes.
 We are asking you to walk in someone else’s.”

+Dorothy Brown, a law professor at Emory University’s school of law who studies economic injustice, said that seeking distance from a company CEO who makes comments like Glassman is “low-hanging fruit,” and that companies also need to be transparent about their own diversity issues and what they’re doing internally to change.

+“What are the statistics on black executives?
+Have they done audit studies to see that their black workers are being paid what their white workers are?” she said, noting that nearly all of the corporate actions she’s seeing still feel “performative.”

 An owner of a gym in Portland that is dropping its CrossFit affiliation told The Post he was “never made to feel that I was truly a part of that community, as a black man.”